-Morinaga Milk has organized the All Morinaga Labor Union as a forum for dialog between management and labor.
-A union-shop system is used and 100 % of full-time employees, excluding management, are members of the union.
+Morinaga Milk Industry has adopted a union shop system and organized the All Morinaga Labor Union as a forum for dialogue between labor and management.
+One-hundred percent of all full-time employees are members of the All Morinaga Labor Union, excluding managers and other types employees specified in the labor agreement.